The Moaning of Life

 Frequently Asked Questions

-Currently, there are no credible rumors or official plans for a revival of the series.
-Karl Pilkington has stated in multiple interviews that he has grown tired of the travel format and the stresses of filming abroad, making a return to this specific project highly unlikely.
+There are currently no credible rumors or official plans to reboot or revive the series for a third season.
+Karl Pilkington has stated in several interviews that he has grown tired of the travel format and prefers working on scripted content.
+The production team has also moved on to other projects since the show concluded in 2015.